michalis0/BigScaleAnalytics/week6/readme.md

 # Entity Resolution (or Record Linkage or Deduplication)

 This week we are going to work on entity resolution.
-There are plenty of different names for this topic, I would highly recommend you to take a look at the [wikipedia](https://en.wikipedia.org/wiki/Record_linkage) page.
+There are plenty of different names for this topic, I would highly recommend you take a look at the [wikipedia](https://en.wikipedia.org/wiki/Record_linkage) page.

 - We will start by working with [dedupe.io](https://dedupe.io), a powerful tool that helps discover similar rows in a dataset.